Last updated:

 - KeepMePosted

-- The employment license for nationals of third-country and the EU going through a phase of transition
+- The employment license for nationals of third countries and the EU is going through a phase of transition

-- A certificate from the Department of Citizenship and Expatriates, Evans Building, St. Elmo Place, Valletta for those born aboard but with dual citizenship
+- A certificate from the Department of Citizenship and Expatriates, Evans Building, St. Elmo Place, Valletta, for those born abroad but with dual citizenship

 - There is restricted employment of minors of compulsory school age.

-- Employers must legally notify the career portals of details of new employees.
+- Employers must legally notify the career portals of the details of new employees.

 - The corporation must also be informed of terminations.